 \section{Free extension pairs}

-Let $G$ be a compact connected Lie group and $T$ be a maximal torus in $T$.
-The rational equivariant cohomology of a $G$-space $X$ is completely determined by the induced action of $T$ on $X$; namely, there is an isomorphism of $H^*(BT;\Q)$-algebras
+Let $G$ be a compact connected Lie group and $T$ be a maximal torus in $G$.
+Since the module $H^*(BT; \Q)$ is free over $H^*(BG;\Q)$ via the map induced by the inclusion, the rational equivariant cohomology of a $G$-space $X$ is completely determined by the restricted action of $T$ on $X$.
+There is an isomorphism of $H^*(BT;\Q)$-algebras

 and an isomorphism of $H^*(BG;\Q)$-algebras